All Episodes

 We produce more oil, natural gas than any other country on the earth, and our resources are more vast.

-We are the we are the Middle East of natural gas.
+We are the Middle East of natural gas.

-And as much as, you know, we don't have to engage in in foreign conflicts for the free flow of oil at market prices any longer, because we're energy independent.
+In as much as we don't have to engage in foreign conflicts for the free flow of oil at market prices any longer because we're energy independent.

-And number two, there are literally hundreds and hundreds of thousands of high paying jobs uh headed down the pipeline, literally as two pipelines are being built.
+And number two, there are literally hundreds and hundreds of thousands of high-paying jobs headed down the pipeline, literally, as two pipelines are being built.

-Uh but that means we're gonna have great career jobs for many Americans that need them that will change and alter their lives dramatically.
+But that means we're going to have great career jobs for many Americans that need them that will change and alter their lives dramatically.

-Remember, North Dakota truck drivers were being trained to make an a hundred grand a year.
+Remember, North Dakota, truck drivers were being trained to making $100,000 a year.

 Those are good jobs.